For recent graduate Becxs Bush, deciding to attend Lincoln was a “no-brainer”.

 Becxs says Lincoln’s small size provides greater opportunities for practical, lab and lecturer time.
 Students also get to know academic staff well, which “increases your knowledge and willingness to learn”.

 “The staff at Lincoln are incredible.
 They’re always willing to help and further your education.
 Lecturers tailor their content to what is current and what the students want to learn.
 They also encourage self-learning and individual topics for assignments so you can research subjects that you’re passionate about.”

 Becxs’ long-term goal is to work in animal health and genetics to improve animal welfare, understanding, and most of all, prevention of diseases.

 “Then I would like to go travelling to develop a better understanding of different cultures and then return home to settle down and have a family.
 However, I want to still have a job in the animal health industry.”

-Coming from Parnassus in North Canterbury, Lincoln’s close location to home is an added bonus.
+Coming from Parnassus in North Canterbury, Lincoln’s close location to home was an added bonus.

-Sport, particularly netball, has also been important to Becxs during her time at Lincoln.
+Sport, particularly netball, was also important to Becxs during her time at Lincoln.

-She says she has forged incredible friendships and bonds that will last outside of university.
+She says she forged incredible friendships and bonds that will last a lifetime.

-“Lincoln is pushing me outside my comfort zone and challenging me to develop and learn.”
+“Lincoln really pushed me outside my comfort zone and challenged me to develop and learn.”